-Anyone coming to her who wasn’t vegetarian wouldn’t have their vitamin B12 level considered as a possible cause of ill health.
+Anyone coming to her who wasn’t vegetarian would not have their low vitamin B12 level considered as a possible cause of ill health.

-Another example has to do with the fact that there are two general categories of vitamin B12 deficiency symptoms: those that are related to nerves, and those related to blood.
+Another example has to do with the fact that there are two categories of vitamin B12 deficiency symptoms: those that are related to nerves, and those related to blood.